 A young girl’s haunting gaze pulls the audience in: another posing with a soccer ball shows a fierce independence, and still others who are cleaning reveal an insight into daily routines.
 Battaglia’s focus on capturing the feminine presence in her shots brought her to the realization that she was “looking for something within my subjects that was broken in myself at that age.”
 Today her work continues with her involvement in the city of Palermo as the director of the Center of International Photography.
 She has received numerous awards and honors attesting to her skill, and was even featured in the New York Times 2017 list of the year’s exceptional and powerful women.

 Traveler and freelance photojournalist across the globe, Paola Agosti, born in Turin in 1947, documents feminist and political movements.
 Her photos feature protests, marches, and demonstrations throughout Italy in the ‘70s, showing the struggle of women fighting for liberation of expression and freedom of choice.
 Agosti became acquainted with a side of Italy, sometimes not always openly feminist but full of female endurance, courage, and energy, all of which are evident in her photos.
+Agosti’s photo used to illustrate this article was provided by the Pecci Center, as can be seen here.

 In search of the outcasts, the marginalized, the poor, and the different, Lisetta Carmi also sought to understand the world through her lens.
 Born in Genoa in 1924, she began as a pianist, but during protests in Italy during the 1960s, her heart went out to the people.
 When advised to stay inside to protect her hands for her musical career, she replied, “If my fingers are more important than the rest of humanity I will stop playing the piano.”
 Since then Carmi has worked to integrate her musical rhythm into her photography.